leonardcser/PI_approximation/README.md

 In order to draw anything, cells or pixel must be requested from Canvas.java

 <a name="how-to-use"></a>
 ## How to use (in current state)
 ### Note
-I am currently woking on this project, so no JAR version is avaible for the moment.
+I am currently woking on this project, so no official JAR version is avaible for the moment.
-However, you can stay up to date by making this repo as starred and when I will release the first version, this page will be updated.
-Check below for any questions.
+However, you can stay up to date by making this repo as starred and for the moment, you can download a JAR version from the [jTengineDemo](#demo) repo.

-### Preliminaries
-1. Download this repo
-2. Compile to JAR file
-3. Create new project including the compiled JAR file

 ### Steps
 1. Create new package in /application